Abil27/42_web_piscine/notes/node.md

 - Every file in a node applications is considered a module.
 The variables and functions defined in that module are scoped in that file

 - Tools like JSHint scan your code for error at compile time
-- In a module we can export a single function or an object
+- In a module we can export a single function or an object.
+In NodeJs every JavaScript file is a module.